Frequently Asked Questions

 What type of writing sample should I submit?

 You can submit any type of writing sample that is no longer than 10 pages.
 Extracts of longer pieces are also acceptable.
+The writing does not need to be about your proposed research area or Global Thought, but it does need to demonstrate your ability to think critically and write clearly.

 How do I know if I have to fulfill the TOEFL or IELTS requirement?